sparkle-project/sparkle-project.github.io/documentation/security/index.md

 ### Bug bounty program

-We're going to award a bug bounty for this bug, and we'll be starting a bug bounty program.
+We've awarded a $250 bounty for Radoslaw's report.
+We're starting an official bug bounty program.
 We'll announce the details soon.

 If you've found a vulnerability affecting Sparkle please report it to pornel@pornel.net.